INVENTORY SHORTAGE – WILL THERE BE RELIEF?

 He, however, first mentions that rents are going up by about 1% per month now.

-I loved that b/c it is a great reason to buy, as homebuyers can of course fix their payments forever and never have to worry about increasing rents or housing payments.
+I loved that because it is a great reason to buy, as homebuyers can, of course, fix their payments forever and never have to worry about increasing rents or housing payments.